Our Story

 Seamus enjoys talking to enthusiastic educators, so don't be shy, reach out!

-Having spent time in industry working for Microsoft and IBM, Christine Kelly came on board in 2015 to turn Seamus's vision into reality, and gave UniDoodle its name.
+Having spent time in the information management industry setting up and helping multiple businesses, Des McHugh came on board to turn Seamus's vision into reality.

-As our Technical Lead, she is a true believer in UniDoodle's mission, and loves to hear about the impact it has in classrooms around the world.
+As our Product Manager, he is a true believer in UniDoodle's mission, and loves to hear about the impact it has in classrooms around the world.

 Denise O'Grady is our Commercial Lead, having joined the team in 2017.
 A serial entrepreneur with three successful companies under her belt, she perfectly strikes the balance between being a dreamer and pragmatist.